gilday/dark-mode-sync-plugin/README.md

 [![Build Status](https://travis-ci.com/gilday/dark-mode-sync-plugin.svg?branch=master)](https://travis-ci.com/gilday/dark-mode-sync-plugin)

-Plugin for synchronizing IDEA's theme with macOS's Dark Mode.
-When macOS is in dark mode, plugin sets IDEA to Darcula, but when macOS is in light mode, sets IDEA theme to IntelliJ
+Plugin for synchronizing IDEA's theme with macOS's or Windows' Dark Mode.
+When macOS or Windows is in dark mode, plugin sets IDEA to the chosen theme, but when macOS or Windows is in light mode, sets IDEA theme to the theme chosen for light mode.

 ## Building